Table of Contents

 Establishing a Special Needs Trust (SNT) involves several costs, which can vary widely depending on the complexity of the estate, the attorney's fees, and the jurisdiction.
 While it's challenging to provide a precise cost without specific details, let's explore the general financial components:

-• Attorney's Fees: Legal fees might range from a few thousand dollars to several thousand for a straightforward SNT.
+• Attorney's Fees: Costs vary widely depending on state, complexity, and provider.
 Attorney's fees can escalate substantially if the estate has numerous assets, diverse investments, or complex family considerations.

 • Trustee Fees: If a bank or a professional trustee manages the trust, fees could be a percentage of the trust's assets annually, often ranging from 0.5% to 2%.
 Costs for individual trustees might be lower but could still involve compensation and expenses related to trust management.